Demonstration of deuterium's enhanced sensitivity to symmetry violations governed by the Standard-Model Extension

 In principle, the present experiment on \deuterium\ tests e, n, and p coefficients.
 However, for e coefficients, \deuterium\ gives no advantage over \hydrogen , as the electron's relative momenta are basically identical.
 Furthermore, stringent constraints for n coefficients exist from comagnetometry experiments, summarized in Tab.~VI of Ref.~\cite{PhysRevD.98.036003}.
-Therefore, we concentrate on the subset of nonminimal NR p coefficients.
+Therefore, we concentrate on the subset of nonminimal NR p coefficients, where comagnetometry could not provide constraints yet, due to the lack of sufficiently elaborate nuclear structure modelling (see discussion in the End Matter).
 The relationships between these coefficients and the energy shifts of the $\sigma$ transition are given by Eq.~(19) of Ref.~\cite{PhysRevD.109.055001}.
 By forming their difference and sum ($\delta\nu_\pm = \delta\nu_{\sigma_1} \pm \delta\nu_{\sigma_2}$) the relations separate into spin-dependent and spin-independent components.
 In natural units (speed of light and reduced Planck constant set to one: $c=\hbar=1$) we obtain:

-where $\langle |\boldsymbol{p}|^k \rangle_{(qP)}$ are the momentum expectations values of order $k$.
+where $\langle |\boldsymbol{p}|^k \rangle_{(qP)}$ are the momentum expectation values of order $k$.
 For $k=2,4$, those are orders of magnitude larger in \deuterium\ than in \hydrogen~\cite{PhysRevD.109.055001}, and thus the source of the sensitivity enhancement exploited in this work.

 In the inertial reference frame of the Sun, the SME coefficients are constant~\cite{RevModPhys.83.11,SME-Tables-arXiv}.
 Their transformation to the coefficients acting in the Earth's frame is expressed by Eq.~(22) of Ref.~\cite{PhysRevD.109.055001}.
 Concentrating on the terms relevant to this work we can reduce Eqs.~(25) of Ref.~\cite{PhysRevD.109.055001} to: